Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 ![](README_files/figure-gfm/returns%20trend-1.png)<!-- -->

-We can find some large events, though this is not a neat plot.
-I am going to make subplot by ticker to make more clear comparison.
+We can find some large events, though this is not a very neat plot.
+I am going to make subplot by ticker to give more clear comparison.

 ``` r
 g <- ggplot(return_data, aes(x=date, y=return))